 Every spring, ILSA’s Board of Directors selects three law students from around the world to serve as Student Directors.
 Student Directors serve as ILSA Board Members and attend ILSA’s Board of Directors meetings (in person or by conference call), and communicate with schools in their region to help improve and increase participation in the Jessup Competition and other ILSA programming.
 Student Directors are also invited to attend the Jessup International Rounds in Washington, DC and potentially other events.
 Modest financial support for travel to these events is provided by ILSA.
 Terms begin in the summer and run for a period of one year.

 To be eligible to become a Student Director, one must be a current law student, and remain a law student during their term of service on ILSA's Executive Board.
 Student Directors are eligible for re-selection so long as they remain students.

+The application process opens typically around the start of the calendar year.
 To apply, submit your curriculum vitae and a personal statement describing your reasons for seeking to serve as a Student Director.
 Applicants may also choose to include statement(s) of support from a third party (maximum of two).
-All materials must be sent to [email protected] by 13 March 2021.

 Students may nominate themselves or be nominated by another.

 ILSA's board of directors will announce the Student Director selections in the Spring.

 Please email [email protected] with any questions regarding the application or selection process.